ericmjl/thesis/text/01-introduction.md

 ![An illustration of how reassortment is inferred for a single virus. ](./figures/reassortment.jpg){#fig:reassortment}

 Reassortment can be detected by looking for incongruence in the phylogenetic history of a virus.
-As a simple example, for the red flu of interest in +@fig:reassortment, two of its three genes share closer evolutionary history with avian flu, while one gene shares closer evolutionary history with human flu.
+As a simple example, for the red virus of interest in +@fig:reassortment, two of its three genes share closer evolutionary history with avian-isolated viruses, while one gene shares closer evolutionary history with human-isolated viruses.
 As such, we would infer that this avian virus acquired a human virus' gene through some process of reassortment.

 Is it possible to tell in which host a virus was isolated?
 Given the sparsity of sampling efforts, it is very difficult to tell whether this reassortment was more likely to have occurred inside a human host or an avian host or an intermediate host.
 The best that we can do is reconstruct the evolutionary history.